Clean Bedrooms–It Can Happen At Your House

 Parents and kids alike wish it were real.
 But no amount of singing or snapping is going to make that nightmare of a bedroom clean itself.
 And despite your best efforts, nagging isn’t working either.

-While you might not have Mary Poppins’ super powers, you can employ strategies that will help your kids clear their clutter and rediscover that they do have a floor under that mess.
-Try these “practical magic” tips that will get real results:
+While you might not have Mary Poppins’ superpowers, you can employ strategies that will help your kids clear their clutter and rediscover that they do actually have a floor under that mess.

 Put these techniques to work, and you and your kids will be well on your way to enjoying clean bedrooms–no song and dance routine required.